+SPACING.
 They can be grown as multi-stemmed bushes/hedges or as a single trunk tree.
-If you want the bush/hedge form, simply allow the shoots from the roots to grow along with the others.
+If you want the bush/hedge form, plant the new trees about 3′ apart and simply allow the shoots from the roots to grow along with the others.
 If you go this route, the bush/hedge will usually top out around 8-12′ tall.
-If you want the tree form, simply cut off all the shoots that come up from the roots and favor a single trunk.
+If you want the tree form, plant the trees about 8-15′ apart, and simply cut off all the shoots that come up from the roots in order to favor a single trunk.
 This will result in a tree about 14-15′ tall.

 Hazels can tolerate a wide variety of soils, but a sandy loam would be ideal.
 Soil pH is not crucial either, with a range of 5.5-7.0 acceptable, and 6.0 probably ideal.
 They are drought tolerant, but regular watering will help them become established.

 At least two trees are necessary for cross pollination.
 They are wind pollinated, so another thing not to worry about!